Skip to content

 Proxmox server required No Yes

-Data persistence In-memory (reset on restart) Real Proxmox state
+Data persistence SQLite/WAL mock state by default Real Proxmox state

 Request validation Yes (Pydantic) Yes (Pydantic)